-4.38 Street lighting is the responsibility of Highways England on trunk roads and West Sussex County Council on public highways elsewhere in the county.
+4.44 Street lighting is the responsibility of Highways England on trunk roads and West Sussex County Council on public highways elsewhere in the county.
 The major source of light pollution in the parish is the street lighting at the A27/A280 junction, the Arundel Road/France Lane junction, and along the A280 Long Furlong.

-The Parish Council does not support installation of new street lighting elsewhere in Patching as this urbanises - and so detracts from - the character and appearance of the village.
+This could be reduced by modern street lighting installations, which have less "spillage".
+The Parish Council does not support installation of new street lighting elsewhere in Patching as this urbanises - and so detracts from the character and appearance of the village.

-Planning policy: PLACES 13 - Renewable energy on domestic property
+Planning policy: PLACES 16 - Renewable energy on domestic property

-Domestic installations of energy harvesting and recovery systems such as solar panels and geothermal pumps will be supported provided they comply with the policies within the Neighbourhood Plan, particularly PLACES 4 in terms of discrete design and siting.
+Domestic installations of energy harvesting and recovery systems - such as solar panels and geothermal pumps will be supported provided they comply with the policies within the Development Plan, particularly PLACES 5 in terms of discrete design and siting

-4.39 A wide range of domestic renewable energy installations are now "permitted development" and do not require planning permission, as set out in the Town & Country Planning (General Permitted Development) Order 2015, Schedule 2, Part 14: so only developments beyond the thresholds and limits set out there require planning permission.
+4.45 A wide range of domestic renewable energy installations are now "permitted development" and do not require planning permission, as set out in the Town & Country Planning (General Permitted Development) Order 2015, Schedule 2, Part 14: so only developments beyond the thresholds and limits set out there require planning permission.
 This policy seeks sensitive siting and design where such proposals require planning permission.